fastmcp-me/seitrace-mcp/README.md

 # Seitrace Insights MCP Server 🚀

 A Model Context Protocol (MCP) server that exposes the Seitrace Insights API as model-friendly tools.
-It groups endpoints by controller (e.g., `erc20`, `native`) and uses a compact, three-step method flow so LLMs can reliably discover actions, fetch schemas, and invoke them.
+It now advertises five focused tools that implement a resource-based interface so LLMs can discover resources, list actions, fetch schemas, invoke them, and generate code snippets.
+Grouped tools (e.g., `erc20`, `native`) remain available for compatibility but are not listed.

 ## Highlights ✨